 c) co-authorship(s) of peer-reviewed publication(s), with

 • Demonstrated promise for success in graduate level course work

-in Biology and supporting areas germane to the student's area(s) of study.
+in Biological Sciences and supporting areas germane to the student's area(s) of study.

 a) strong undergraduate grade point average in a life science

 b) strong performance on the GRE (earlier format), such as a